WilliamMuro/UP210739_CPP/U2/README.md

 The program works from three variables:<br>

-1. amount: the entered number of the amount of rent to pay.
+ - amount: the entered number of the amount of rent to pay.
-2. percentage: the exact value that multiplies the quantity variable.
+ - percentage: the exact value that multiplies the quantity variable.
-3. taxes: the number returned by the program.<br>
+ - taxes: the number returned by the program.<br>

 Through if and elese the program identifies the amount and assigns a percentage to obtain, performs a simple operation multiplying the amount variable with the percentage variable and at the end it prints the amount of tax to pay.<br>

 Program screenshots:<br>

-1.
+1. <br>
     ![ ): ](/Image/Screenshot08-09-18.png)
 <br>

-2.
+2. <br>
     ![ ): ](/Image/Screenshot08-09-42.png)
 <br>

-3.
+3. <br>
     ![ ): ](/Image/Screenshot08-10.05.png)
 <br>

-4.
+4. <br>
     ![ ): ](/Image/Screenshot08-10-30.png)
 <br>

-5.
+5. <br>
     ![ ): ](/Image/Screenshot08-11-00.png)
 <br>